-MIL's collections of maps, aerial photography, satellite imagery and other spatial data exceed 5 million information objects.
+Between 1979 and 2017, the Map & Imagery Laboratory assembled collections of maps, aerial photography, satellite imagery and other spatial data that exceeds 5 million information objects.
 As of 1992, MIL was ranked as the number one spatial data collection in the top 100 members of the Association of Research Libraries.
 According to the 2006 Guide to US Map Sources, MIL is the third largest academic map collection in the country.

 Aerial Photography and other remote sensing data

-We have pre-selected various 'flights' for densely populated areas of the state that are of frequent interest.
-If you are a scholar doing change analysis in California or in private industry conducting Environmental Site Assessments, these lists will show a decade-by-decade snapshots of the state:
+Flights for densely populated areas of the state that are of frequent interest.
+These lists will help you produce a decade-by-decade snapshots of the state:

-The digital data collection is growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
+The digital data collections are growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
 Thousands of scanned aerial photographs are also part of this collection.